Wolverine971/9takes/src/blog/enneagram/how-to-navigate-early-relationship-stages.md

   <li><strong>Nature walk with choices:</strong> Plan a hike but let your date choose paths, combining planning with surprise.</li>
 </ul>

-<h3>Issues to Work Through: Redefining Relationship Perfection</h3>
+### Issues to Work Through: Redefining Relationship Perfection

 <ul>
   <li><strong>Reframe "perfect":</strong> See a perfect relationship as one that grows, not meets all criteria immediately.</li>